-3.2 Pharmaceuticals and Personal Care Products (PPCPs) – SGS Lab
+3.2 Pharmaceuticals and Personal Care Products (PPCPs) – SGS AXYS Lab

 Analysis was performed on POCIS and grab samples for 127 PPCP compounds; 39 were detected at 1 or more stations, in at least 1 sample type.
 Of the 39 compounds detected, 31 compounds were found in POCIS samples and 24 compounds were found in grab samples.
 Seven compounds were detected at all stations (N = 4).
 Detections for 3 compounds were qualified due to lab or field blank detections.

-3.3 Hormones – SGS Lab
+3.3 Hormones – SGS AXYS Lab